mbarkhau/bootstrapit/README.md

-# Bootstrapit - Python Package Bootstrap Script
+# Bootstrapit - Python Package Bootstrap Scripts

 This repository contains setup code I use to quickly create new projects.

 I use this primarilly to create pure python libraries.
-It reduces friction to publishing high quality reusable code.
+It reduces friction to publishing reusable code.

 |                 Name                |    role   |  since  | until |